Enable Remote Desktop Audio Easily in Windows

 • If you hear it, then great!
 If not, move on to the next step.

-Step 3: Turn on Audio in Remote Desktop
+Step 3: Turn on Remote Desktop Audio

 • Open Remote Desktop and click “Show Options“.